Jollerprutt/proxmox-node/README.md

 >  *  Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC; and,
 >  *  Ubiquiti Network Switches.

-Because I use a Synology NAS as my file server (had it for years) I have chosen the low wattage power efficiency route for all my Proxmox hardware.
-The Qotom Mini PC Q500G6-S05 and Intel NUC's are both low wattage at 15W TDP, Intel CPU's with 2x core / 4x thread Intel CPUs, support for Intel AES-NI instruction sets (for OpenVPN which is single threaded only), all have Intel NIC's, and all have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.
+Because I had a pre-existing Synology NAS as my file server, **Build A** route, I have chosen low wattage power efficiency for all my Proxmox hardware.
+The Qotom Mini PC Q500G6-S05 and Intel NUC's are both low wattage at 15W TDP, Intel CPU's with 2x core / 4x thread Intel CPUs, support for Intel AES-NI instruction sets (for OpenVPN which is single threaded only), all have OEM Intel NIC's, and all have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.
 Each node is installed with a minimum of 16Gb of RAM.

-If you choose the **Build B** route
+Personally I prefer the **Build B** route.
+Its much more cost effective to build a Homelab PC Server with a Intel Corporation I350 network card (4x LAN NIC's) to function as your primary Proxmox host, Pfsense OpenVPN gateway router and NAS file server.
+The upside is you are not limited by CPU choice and installed memory capacity.
+You can use either Intel CPU or AMD Ryzen BUT I recommend you always install a genuine Intel PCIe network card like a Intel Corporation I350 (Intel-I350-T4 or Intel-I350-T2).

 I also use Ubiquiti Network gear which is a dream to configure and maintain.

-Obviously you can modify these instructions to meet your own hardware requirements.

 Network prerequisites are:
 - [x] Layer 2 Network Switches